PlaidCloud/website/content/en/docs/reference/using-api/deprecation-policy.md

 This does not imply that all changes to the system are governed by this policy.
-This applies only to significant, user-visible behaviors which impact the correctness of applications running on Kubernetes or that impact the administration of Kubernetes clusters, and which are being removed entirely.
+This applies only to significant, user-visible behaviors which impact the correctness of applications running on PlaidCloud or that impact the administration of PlaidCloud clusters, and which are being removed entirely.

 An exception to the above rule is _feature gates_.
 Feature gates are key=value pairs that allow for users to enable/disable experimental features.